rtens/blog.rtens.org/src/articles/zells/2016-11-21 A Unified Computing Model.md

 ### Distributed

 A cell can be distributed over multiple processes and machines.
-A cell is connected to a *peer* by sending it a *join* signal with the connection parameters.
-If a cell can't deliver a message, it will forward it to its peers by sending each a *deliver* signal until one responds with *received*.
+A cell is connected to a *peer* by sending it a *join* signal with information about how the peer can be reached.
+If a cell can't deliver a message, it will forward it to its peers by sending each a *deliver* signal in turn until one responds with *received*.
 If a peer can't deliver the message either, it responds with *failed*.
-A peer can disconnect from a cell by sending a *leave* signal
+A peer can disconnect from a cell by sending a *leave* signal.

 #### Example